Hemang14/Hemang14/README.md

 <div align="center">

 # 💫 About Me:
 I’m a designer who codes, with 2+ Years of Experience.
 Full-Stack Developer with 2+ years of experience leading front-end and back-end with the ability to perform well in team/individual.
-I am skilled in competent C++ programmer and writing application interface code via Javascript and ReactJS with workflows such as REDUX framework.
+I am skilled in competent C++, Pyhton, Swift programmer and writing application interface code via Javascript and ReactJS with workflows such as REDUX framework.

 ## 🌐 Socials: